The most popular superstitions and lucky charms in the UK

 Rabbit’s leg as a lucky charm: there are still many people in the UK who do wear a rabbit’s leg.
 It’s also a popular tradition among gamblers.

 Clover and Horseshoes: especially together.
-Both these are associated with a great deal with good luck and if they are used together, the good luck will be even bigger.
+Both these are associated with a great deal with good luck and if they are used together, good luck will be even bigger.
 Interestingly Clover and Horseshoes also often signify St. Patricks Day all around the world in the British/Irish communities.

 Wishbone: that special bone being part of the chicken breast.
 Many people preserve it and when you break it, it needs to be broken half perfectly or the wish made will not come true.